LeboSwaratlhe/Group2_Streamlit_App/README.md

 ---

 ## About the Project <a class="anchor" id="about-the-project"></a>
--

 This project focuses on the development of a hybrid recommender system that integrates collaborative filtering and content-based approaches for a dataset of anime titles.
-The system is designed to accurately predict user ratings for anime titles that have not yet been viewed, leveraging the user's historical preferences and behavioral data to generate personalized recommendations.
+The system is designed to accurately predict user ratings for anime titles that have not yet been viewed, leveraging the user's historical preferences and behavioral data to generate personalized recommendations

 ---

 ## Features <a class="anchor" id="features"></a>